Starting your baby on peanut-based foods early could stave off allergy

 These results prompted the National Institutes of Health (NIH) to issue a major change to guidelines regarding food allergies.

 The NIH guidelines say most babies should start eating peanut-based foods starting between 4 and 6 months of age, depending on their risk.

-“The NIH guidelines place children into one of three risk categories,” said Jameel T. Clark, M.D., pediatrician with Norton Children’s Medical Associates – Dixie.
+“The NIH guidelines place children into one of three risk categories,” said Jameel T. Clark, M.D., pediatrician with Norton Children’s Medical Group – Dixie.
 “The high-risk group consists of children with severe eczema, an egg allergy or both.
 These children should have specific allergy testing (often by an allergist) to determine if early introduction of peanut products is best for them.”

 Moderate-risk children are those with mild to moderate eczema.
 The guidelines support introducing peanut products at around 6 months of age.
 And low-risk children with no history of eczema or other food allergies can be introduced to peanut products between 6 and 12 months.

 “In general, it is important for parents to have introduced other solid foods first to be sure the infant is able to tolerate solid foods,” Dr. Clark said.